clEsperanto/napari_pyclesperanto_assistant/README.md

 ## Installation

+If you have no python/conda environment installed yet, please follow the instructions [here](https://mpicbg-scicomp.github.io/ipf_howtoguides/guides/Python_Conda_Environments) first.

 Download and install `napari-pyclesperanto-assitant` uing `pip`.
-Windows user should follow the instructions in the section below in case of trouble.
+Windows users should follow the instructions in the section below in case of trouble.

 ```
 pip install napari-pyclesperanto-assistant